Staal brothers: Jordan

 Jordan Staal (born September 10, 1988) is the third-oldest of the brothers.
 He played major junior for the same club as his brother Eric, the Peterborough Petes.
 With an almost point per game pace, Jordan helped lead the Petes to the J. Ross Robertson Cup as OHL champions in 2006.
-He was drafted second overall by the Pittsburgh Penguins in the 2006 NHL Entry Draft.
+He was drafted second overall by the Pittsburgh Penguins in the 2006 NHL entry draft.
 He made his NHL debut in October 2006, a year before his older brother Marc.
 Jordan played in the YoungStars game at the 2007 NHL All-Star Game.
 He was nominated for the Calder Memorial Trophy, given to the Rookie of the Year by the NHL, but was beat out by teammate Evgeni Malkin.
-In 2008, the Penguins made the 2008 Stanley Cup Finals but were defeated in six games by the Detroit Red Wings.
+In 2008, the Penguins made the 2008 Stanley Cup Final but were defeated in six games by the Detroit Red Wings.
 He served as an alternate captain of the Penguins in December 2008, later he was named a full-time alternate captain at the start of the 2010–11 season.
 On June 12, 2009, Jordan became the second of the Staal brothers to hoist the Stanley Cup after defeating the reigning champion Red Wings in seven games.
 Due to a series of injuries, Jordan did not make his 2010–11 season debut until January 1, 2011 at the 2011 NHL Winter Classic.
 At the NHL entry draft in 2012, Jordan was traded to the Carolina Hurricanes, to be re-united with older brother Eric Staal.
 He then signed a 10-year, $60 million contract with Carolina.
 As of 2025–26, Jordan is the captain for the Carolina Hurricanes.
 Following the retirements of both Eric and Marc after the 2023–24 season, Jordan is the last remaining Staal brother to play in the NHL.
+Jordan won the Stanley Cup along with the Conn Smythe Trophy on June 14th 2026 while playing with the Carolina Hurricanes.